ariele2/IoT/README.md

 1. Can monitor the amount of people in certain room/area (with defined enterences).
 2. Can monitor the amount of people sitting in a retricted zone withing the room/area.
-3. There is a GUI for the app,  delivered with UNITY.
+3. There are 2 GUIs for the app:
+      a.
+A simple web app
+      b.
+UNITY.

 # The project consists of:
 1. OpenMV camera.